kainazzzo/GPT-CLI/README.md

 In order to use this CLI interface, you will need an OpenAI API key.
 [Sign up](https://platform.openai.com) if you haven't already, and create an [api key](https://platform.openai.com/account/api-keys).

-Then, create an appSettings.json file next to your gpt binary with the following contents:
+Then, create an appSettings.json file in the current working directory with the following contents:

 ```json
 {